What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 How is GPA Calculated in US?

-How to calculate GPA: GPA is calculated as either a simple average or a weighted average.
-For the simple average, you simply add the points received across subjects and then divide the total by the number of subjects taken.
-For example, you studied 4 subjects and scored as given below:
+GPA is calculated as a simple average or as a weighted average.
+To calculate GPA add points received across subjects and divide the total by total subjects taken for the simple average.
+For example, you studied four subjects and scored as given below:

 Subject